GuyFromHere/profile-generator/README.md

 Run 'npm install' to install modules.

-Create a file in the root directory called 'api.js' and store a Google maps API here using the variable name 'maps_api':
+Create a file in the root directory called 'api.js' and store a Google static-maps API key here using the variable name 'maps_api':

  const maps_api = "API_KEY";